Clicky

 Two quart-sized jars, and one half-pint-size Mason jar.

-For storing your dehydrated fruit and vegetables for daily or weekly use, try using different-sized airtight Mason jars that sit nicely on your upper kitchen cabinet shelves.
+When storing dehydrated fruit and vegetables for daily or weekly use, try using different-sized airtight Mason jars that sit nicely on your upper kitchen cabinet shelves.

 Remember to add an oxygen absorber into each jar, then screw the lid on.
 Read about how and why to use different-sized oxygen absorbers here.